SBOM Generation Guide for Yocto - Embedded Linux

 Yocto’s Built-in SBOM Generation

-Yocto has native SBOM support through the create-spdx.bbclass.
-It generates SPDX 2.2 format SBOMs automatically during the build process.
+Yocto has native SBOM support through dedicated bbclasses that generate SPDX format SBOMs automatically during the build process.

 Enabling SBOM Generation